Guide Book Vouchers

 all year except 1 week over Christmas (open New Year).

-reading room, breakfast room, lounge (with drink service), in-room TV (Freeview), garden, drying room, secure bicycle storage, unsuitable for disabled.
+reading room, breakfast room, lounge (with drink service), in-room TV (Freeview), garden, drying room, parking, secure bicycle storage, unsuitable for disabled.

 classical or Welsh harp music in breakfast room.